-I'd love to show you a way to re-use these beautiful pieces of glass to make elegant centerpieces for parties or just great home decor.
+I'm going to show you a way to re-use these beautiful pieces of glass to make elegant centerpieces for parties or just great home décor.

 Empty Wine Bottle

 Chalk Paint (2-3 complimentary colors)

 The first step to this craft is soaking your wine bottles.
 I have found that is the easiest way to remove the labels.

 I usually let mine sick for 30 minutes or so and then begin to pull off the labels.